Develogenics/Bullseye-Boss/README.md

 <h2 align="center">Credit</h2>

-All code was either self created or was taken from codeinstitute, stack overflow, w3cschools, youtube, code-pen
+All code was either self created or was learned from codeinstitute, stack overflow, w3cschools, youtube, code-pen

-Written by John McGowan: full stack web developer student at code institute
+Written by John McGowan: full stack web developer student at code institute 2023.